Professional Education and Knowledge (PEAK)

 Develop professional relationships with business leaders.
 Some students meet with their mentors on a regular basis while others seek advice through electronic means.

-The PEAK Passport is completed by earning a minimum of 21 points for participating in professional preparedness activities that span each of the categories described below.
-Of these points, six are required in Category 1 and a minimum of 2 points must be earned in each remaining category.
-Those who complete 21 points are awarded a Certificate of Completion.
+The Career Development Activities associated with the Certificate in Advanced Professionalism as well as the PEAK Passport can be completed by earning a minimum of 25 points for participating in professional preparedness activities that span each of the categories described below.
+Of these points, 6 are required in Category 1, 4 points are required in Category 5, and a minimum of 2 points must be earned in each remaining category.

 Category 1 (Required)